 Basically, that I’m living life wrong.
 That everyone knows how to live life except me.

 I have no idea really if anyone else feels this way.
-But it sure as heck plagues me.
+But it sure as heck has plagued me.
 I wear less-than-you around my neck like an invisible label.

 My best guess as to why I feel this way is having a few really difficult things thought about me, implied to me, said to me.